Analysis | The Republican Party tries to figure out the path forward

 The third was that Republicans began self-organizing.
 Local tea party groups coalesced and at times put forward candidates for office.
 Leveraging the Internet, the base began creating structures that were only adjacent to the party itself.

 By 2015, all of this led to Trump.
 He was an avid consumer of right-wing media and echoed the rhetoric he heard there back to the public.
-While most establishment Republicans — a term which describes the majority of Trump's primary opponents in 2016 — were reticent to embrace the toxic and often false rhetoric that percolated in that universe, Trump seized on it, leading many in the base to view him as uniquely straightforward.
+While most establishment Republicans — a term that describes the majority of Trump’s primary opponents in 2016 — were reluctant to embrace the toxic and often false commentary that percolated in that universe, Trump seized on it, leading many in the base to view him as uniquely straightforward.
 He, too, objected to the establishment and, unlike someone like former Florida governor Jeb Bush, he could articulate both the racial and economic concerns that had pushed a lot of voters away from the party.

 Trump fostered an us-vs.-them sentiment with his base, where “them” was broadly “the elites.”
 He gave his supporters a sense of belonging, a shared sense of oppression from those in positions of power and influence.